PegliOne/Project-0-Flight-Planner/README.md

 * The site does not automatically log a user in after they sign up
 * The site is not very user friendly and needs to provide more information (including warnings about canceling/deleting flights) to users
+* The times need to be formated in a more user friendly way
+* It shouldn't be possible to add a flight which has the same departure and arrival city

 ## Technologies Used
 * HTML (with embedded Ruby)